 Alan Jackson could release an entire party songs album.
 He's recorded enough tunes to keep a deejay busy until well after bar close, but this 2003 hit with Jimmy Buffett is arguably his best.
 It certainly is his most popular, as country stations across America still play the song with regularity.
 Jackson gives us an excuse to begin the party a little earlier than tradition would call for.

-Jason Aldean's chorus on this title track from his latest album isn't so much a singalong as it is a screamalong: "And I’ll find peace / At the bottom of a real tall cold drink / I'm chillin' to some Skynyrd and some old Hank / Let's get this thing started / It’s my kinda party."
+Jason Aldean's chorus on this title track from his 2010 album isn't so much a singalong as it is a screamalong: "And I’ll find peace / At the bottom of a real tall cold drink / I'm chillin' to some Skynyrd and some old Hank / Let's get this thing started / It’s my kinda party."
 It's the type of song that raises the energy in a room from the very first note -- an obvious choice for this list of the Top 10 Party Songs.

-'Party Crowd' is the first selection on this list of party songs to have been released as a cassette single.
+"Party Crowd" is the first selection on this list of party songs to have been released as a cassette single.
 David Lee Murphy's 1995 hit still sounds fine turned up to 12 on the stereo.
 It's got such a loud and memorable chorus that it's easy to forget this song is actually about a guy who's just suffered a breakup.

-The title track to Gretchen Wilson's debut album is almost as well-known as 'Redneck Woman,' the song that made her a star in 2004.
-'Here for the Party' has become a staple at sporting events nationwide.
+The title track to Gretchen Wilson's debut album is almost as well-known as "Redneck Woman," the song that made her a star in 2004.
+"Here for the Party" has become a staple at sporting events nationwide.
 It begins with a hard-rocking guitar and only lets up for a silent second before the last chorus.
 There's no doubt that Wilson and the Muzik Mafia knows how to party.

-'Save a Horse (Ride a Cowboy)'
+"Save a Horse (Ride a Cowboy)"Big and Rich

 No list of party songs would be complete without Big and Rich's most popular hit song.
-'Save a Horse' became an instant honky tonk smash because of its wild and noisy guitar riffs and lyrics, but also because it's really easy for men with two left feet to dance to.
+"Save a Horse" became an instant honky tonk smash because of its wild and noisy guitar riffs and lyrics, but also because it's really easy for men with two left feet to dance to.
 It doesn't take much to throw an arm up and bob the head to this one.
 And when the time comes, we all shout out, "Save a horse / Ride a cowboy!"

 Hank Williams Jr. has earned the No. 1 spot on our list of the Top 10 Party Songs.
 "Do you wanna drink / Do you wanna party," he asks throughout the song.
 "Yes, please," we answer.
-The song is a little overplayed due to 'Monday Night Football,' but still feels right kicking off just about any party, barbecue or crazy day at the beach.
+The song was a little overplayed on Monday Night Football, but still feels right kicking off just about any party, barbecue or crazy day at the beach.